mech-tools/fvtt-backup/modules/torch/README.md

 ### `game.Torch.sourceExhausted(sceneId, tokenId, source)`
 Returns true if the specified light source is consumable, and the instance held by the specified token has no more inventory.

+## Hooks for macro authors
+Because sometimes you want to respond to somebody clicking on the torch in the HUD, we also provide the following hooks:

+### `"torch.changed" token, source, state`
+The light source state changed, either via toggling or by turning off directly.
+* **token**: The token for which the light source state has changed
+* **source**: The name of the light source
+* **state**: The new state - "on", "dim", "off"

+### `"torch.selected" token, source`
+A new light source was selected.
+* **token**: The token for which the light source has been selected
+* **source**: The name of the light source now selected

 ## Changelog - now in [separate file](./CHANGELOG.md)

 ## Translation Status